Surf Fishing In October: Best Tactics, Baits and Rigs

 Jerkbaits

-For jerkbaits, take a look at this list of the best jerkbaits for surf fishing and be ready for this coming winter when surfperch peak season comes.
+For jerkbaits, take a look at this list of the best jerkbaits for surf fishing and be ready for this coming winter-spring when surfperch peak season comes.
 The spawn is a great opportunity to catch those 14-17 inch surfperch and since all the fries (baby surfperch) are swimming around, halibut are on the prowl too.

 Swimbaits